 - 9. Alopecia X is another name some people use for this disease.
 Alopecia X simply means “unexplained loss of fur or hair,” which doesn’t provide the answers that owners seek.

-A Black Skin Disease Pomeranian will slowly lose his fur and there are different stages:
+A Bsd Pomeranian will slowly lose his fur and there are different stages:

 - 1. He’ll start having odd patches that look different to the rest of his fur or his coat may appear very dry, dull and dead looking.
 Usually the first signs of coat loss problems begin with thinning tail coat and areas on the back legs.